Orokushi/coursera-simple-data-manipulation-with-R/README.md

 # Getting and Cleaning Data Course Project

+This project is a part of Coursera course [Getting and Cleaning Data](https://www.coursera.org/learn/data-cleaning).

 ## The files

 **run_analysis.R** - contains the data transformations.
 After running the code